barbet/Fourrier_wonder/readme.md

 You can then find the `FourrierCurve` fitting your drawing.
 Some drawings of my own are available in "/drawings/" for illustration purpose

-## Miscellaneous
+## Environment

-export env with `conda env export --no-builds -f environment.yml`
+export env with `conda env export --no-builds -f environment.yml` and manually prune windows specific packages (for mybinder)